 • Environmental assessment and climate reports produced by a city government institution/department/agency or a consultant; as an appendix (or separate reports) used as evidence for (and referenced in) the plan.
-Examples of how cities could go further

-Information is provided on the city's environmental quality (e.g. air quality, water quality, soil quality, noise pollution) and/or resource management (e.g. solid waste volume and management, water, energy, food sources and consumption);

-• Third-party research (e.g. academic or research institution) about the city's environment and climate is used as evidence for (and referenced in) the plan;

-• Published environmental indicators and monitoring databases are referenced in the plan.
+- Information is provided on the city's environmental quality (e.g. air quality, water quality, soil quality, noise pollution) and/or resource management (e.g. solid waste volume and management, water, energy, food sources and consumption); - Third-party research (e.g. academic or research institution) about the city's environment and climate is used as evidence for (and referenced in) the plan; - Published environmental indicators and monitoring databases are referenced in the plan.